 This is a historical page.
 Click here for information about this year’s Astronomy at the Beach.

-2017 brings some big changes for Astronomy at the Beach!
-The Great Lakes Association of Astronomy Clubs (GLAAC) is partnering with the Michigan Department of Natural Resources this year to bring the event to the Kent Lake area of Island Lake State Recreation Area.
-The event will be September 29 & 30, from 6:00 pm to midnight, rain or shine, both nights.
-Outdoor astronomy activities demand clear skies, but there’s plenty to do in the tent and park building as well.
+The 20th Annual Kensington Astronomy at the Beach, hosted by Kensington Metropark and the Great Lakes Association of Astronomy Clubs (GLAAC), will be held September 9th and 10th, 2016.
+It runs from 6:00 pm to midnight, rain or shine, both nights.
+Outdoor astronomy activities demand clear skies, but there’s plenty to do in our pavilion as well.

 What happens at Astronomy at the Beach?